FaceWorths/faceworths-tron-smart-contracts/README.md

 ### The rule to distribute prize

 The prize will be based on winners' ranking.
 The higher the rank is, the bigger prize is.
-The minimum prize step is 1 TRX and the max is 100 TRX.
+The minimum prize step is 1 TRX and the max step is 100 TRX.
+85% of total stake will go to winners.
+E.g.

+Assuming every player reveals their score,
+- When there are 6 players, total stake will be 600 TRX, 85% of which (510 TRX) will go to 2 winners.
+Lowest prize will be 205 TRX, highest prize will be 305 TRX, prize step is 100 TRX.
+- When there are 618 players, total stake will 61800 TRX, 85% of which (52530 TRX) will go to 236 winners.
+Lowest prize will be 105 TRX, second lowest prize will be 106 TRX, ..., highest prize will be 340 TRX, prize step is 1.

+If a player only commits but does not reveal the score, she/he will lose the stake, and 85% of her/his stake will go to prize pool.

 ### The rule to reward tokens

 ### The rule to find top faces